BabakTanriverdi/AWS_HandsOn/Lambda_APIGW/README.md

 ```
 PS: Please, do not forget to select "US East (N.Virginia)" as Region

-- Create another bucket of `ondia.destination.lambda` with following properties,
+- Create another bucket of `my-destination` with following properties,

 ```text
 Bucket name                 : my-destination